patrickfrey/mewa/doc/typedb.md

 | 3rd    | type         | any type         | Type handle of the type this type definition is a synonym for in the current scope                            |
 | Return |              | integer          | type handle passed as third argument or -1 if the definition is a duplicate                                   |

+#### Remark

+The type defined like this has the same constructor, therefore it cannot be used as alias for a type with a built constructor.

 <a name="get_type"/>